 Biodiversity is a natural heritage that is essential to human health and well-being, but also to economic activities.
-ENGIE, through its industrial activities, has a direct potential impact on biodiversity (ecological continuity, avifauna, ischiofauna, etc.), and an indirect impact via the supply chain.
-The Group is also dependent on biodiversity, notably through its use of biomass resources and water and climate regulation provided by biodiversity.
+ENGIE, through its industrial activities, has a direct potential impact on biodiversity (ecological continuity, avifauna, piscifauna, etc.), and an indirect impact via the supply chain.
+The Group is also dependent on biodiversity, notably through its use of biomass resources and water and climate regulation provided by ecosystem services.

-According to international experts at IPBES(1), biodiversity is threatened, in order of severity, by: changes in land use, the overexploitation of resources, climate change, pollution and invasive exotic species.
+According to international experts at IPBES (1), biodiversity is threatened by five major pressures: changes in land use, the overexploitation of resources, climate change, pollution and invasive exotic species.
 Fragmentation and disturbance of habitats caused by the territorial of our sites and soil sealing are the main impact of the main impact of ENGIE's activities on biodiversity.